 Since establishing his career as a professional illustrator in 2009, Dmitry’s client list includes Renault, Uber, Leo Burnett, The New York Times, Harvard Business Review, Rolling Stone and Esquire.

 Lexus commissioned Chris Labrooy to create a series of animations for the new all-electric Lexus UX, featuring some of Chris’ trademark interests to highlight the new dynamic features of the model.
-The...10 days ago
+The...2 months ago

 Yuko Kondo was commissioned to create the artwork for Earthwatch’s ‘Tiny Forest’ campaign.
 Tiny Forests are densely packed native forests that fit into the size of a tennis court.
-This means they bring...1 month ago
+This means they bring...2 months ago